Goddard in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Air & Space.
 A significant historical year for this entry is 1956.

 Location.
 38° 59.555′ N, 76° 50.844′ W. Marker is in Goddard, Maryland, in Prince George's County.
-Marker can be reached from Greenbelt Road (Maryland Route 193) west of Icesat Road, on the right when traveling west.
+It can be reached from Greenbelt Road (Maryland Route 193) west of Icesat Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Lanham MD 20706, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Grooved Runway (here, next to this marker); Apollo In Your Life / The Future Lunar Program (a few steps from this marker); Duties (a few steps from this marker); Life Onboard (a few steps from this marker); Apollo Command Module (a few steps from this marker); Sounding Rockets (a few steps from this marker); Javelin (Argo D-4) (a few steps from this marker); Nike-Tomahawk (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Grooved Runway (here, next to this marker); Apollo In Your Life / The Future Lunar Program (a few steps from this marker); Duties (a few steps from this marker); Life Onboard (a few steps from this marker); Apollo Command Module (a few steps from this marker); Sounding Rockets (a few steps from this marker); Javelin (Argo D-4) (a few steps from this marker); Nike-Tomahawk (a few steps from this marker).
 Touch for a list and map of all markers in Goddard.

 More about this marker.
 Located at NASA Goddard Space Flight Center Visitor Center